kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 func constraintGreaterThanOrEqualToAnchor(_:)
 ```

-In the old method, there is also a `multiplier:` parameter:
+In the old method, there is also a `multiplier` parameter:

 ```swift
 let constraint = NSLayoutConstraint(